<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Unlike with a married couple, your ex-spouse doesn’t have to have filed for Social Security before you can apply for your divorced spouse’s benefit, but this only applies if you’ve been divorced for at least two years and your ex is at least 62 years of age.
 If the divorce was less than two years ago, your ex must already be receiving benefits before you can file as a divorced spouse.

-Divorce doesn’t disqualify you from survivor benefits.
-You can claim a divorced spouse’s survivor benefit if the following are true:
+Divorce doesn't disqualify you from survivor benefits.
+You can claim survivor benefits from a deceased ex-spouse if:

 • You are at least 60 years of age.